Location Location Location Church Mountain Slovenia

 The chances are of course, you will not meet another car as this place is so unknown.
 Once parked we hiked up the steep tarmac path hearing only cowbells and the river in the valley below.
 The first view of the church is literally breath taking and once you have struggled up the last few hundred metres you also have to climb some steep stone steps, but all this is worth it.

-Back down at the second car park , (don't expect a huge car park, its just a pretty place to leave your car) you can see mouth watering signs for further mountain hikes, for example the hour long walk to the source of the Tolmin river was put firmly onto our wish list for next time!
+Back down at the second car park , (don't expect a huge car park, its just a pretty green place to leave your car) you can see mouth watering signs for further mountain hikes, for example the hour long walk to the source of the Tolmin river, (Izvir).
+This is a loop walk high up on our wish list to do and we will tell you all about it when we have done it!

 And if you haven't already visited Tolmin Gorge, then what better way to refresh yourselves than by taking another walk this time at river side to see how the refreshing crystal clear water has cut it's way between the rocks over millions of years.